greensebastian/socialight/README.md

 # Usage

 Communication with the bot happens through direct messages with the bot user.
-It listens to a couple pre-defined commands, and will use the user id to determine the context of the command.
-As a rule of thumb, the bot should respond to **all** commands one way or another to let the user now the command was at the very least received.
+It listens to a couple of predefined commands, and will use the user id to determine the context of the command.
+As a rule of thumb, the bot should respond to **all** commands one way or another to let the user know the command was at the very least received.

 ## Commands